Sebastian-Fitzner/veams.org/resources/templating/data/pages/methodology/instruments/components/methodology__components.md

 When you use a Template Engine, it is important to create a folder for your components.
 Each component gets its own folder.

-Our block folder structure can look like this:
+Our Components folder structure can look like this:

 ``` bash
     └───partials